Making Tax DigitalBack

 - There will be no requirement for businesses to complete digital records or submit quarterly tax updates until April 2020 at the earliest.

 - However, small businesses and landlords can engage with MTD on a voluntary basis if they so wish.

-Given the uncertainty that overshadowed MTD, it’s reassuring that lessons are being learnt and the views of small businesses are being considered.
-It may have been late in the day but the government have shown a commitment to ensuring they get it right first time.
+Given the uncertainty that overshadowed MTD, it’s reassuring that lessons are being learned and the views of small businesses are being considered.
+It may have been late in the day but the government has shown a commitment to ensuring they get it right first time.
 They are set to test the system’s capabilities in the coming months, which will allow for necessary alterations to be made before the new scheme is rolled out in its entirety.